 I don’t think anyone can predict if any one company is going to be around in 10 years let alone 20.
-Regardless of the size of the company, I am looking at any potential employer only 2-3 years out.
+Regardless of the size of the company, I am looking for any potential employer only 2-3 years out.
 At the end of 2-3 years, I will re-evaluate the company and if the company is growing and offering opportunity I will re-up.

 You shouldn’t think of ANY company in terms of 10-20 years of stability.
 We have seen employees invest 10-20 years in a company and then be kicked to the curb with a very narrow set of skills.
 Skill sets so narrow and niche they are not transferable.
 This is part of the reason for long job searches.

-Hours: I don’t work more hours in a start- than I did when I was in corporate.
+Hours: I don’t work more hours in startup a than I did when I was in corporate.
 When I was in corporate I felt like I worked a lot more hours, but it was because I was the only guy dumb enough to work those hours.
 There was a traffic cop outside the building directing traffic at 4:30 as the rats raced to get home.
 With the lights turned off at 6, the message they were sending was “go home, the work will be here tomorrow”.

 I love what I do.
 Cliché I know, but I don’t look at the hours I am putting in as work.
-This HR geek may be some employee’s nightmare, but I really enjoy HR.
+This HR geek maybe some employee’s nightmare, but I really enjoy HR.
 After work, I am adding to this blog, and taking classes to keep my HR certifications current.
 On the weekend, I am volunteering my time to coach candidates on interviewing skills and career development.

 I look at the time as an investment in my career.
 Getting shit done means I can strengthen my resume with bigger and better bullet points.
 These accomplishments take my game to the next level and give me options.
 Yes, folks that work in start-ups may work a few extra hours, but at the end of the day, they are getting better at their craft quicker, faster, and learning more.